santiagosayshey/DigiBrain/content/Computer Science/Algorithms & Data Structures Analysis/Quizzes/Hashing.md

 >
 > A. It does not allow for the deletion of keys once they have been inserted.
 > B. It requires additional memory overhead to store metadata about the hash table's state.
-> C. It can lead to primary clustering, where contiguous blocks of slots get filled, leading to increased search times.
+> **C. It can lead to primary clustering, where contiguous blocks of slots get filled, leading to increased search times.**
 > D. It significantly increases the computational overhead of the hash function.
+>
+> **Explanation:**
+> In a poor hash function, many collisions may occur causing values to be stored in probed slots.
+This increases search times to the tune of $O(n)

 > [!exercise]+ Exercise 7
 >